 For more information on use tax, see Publication 110, California Use Tax Basics.

 Most people who sell taxable items in California, even temporarily, must register with the BOE for a seller's permit.
 Registering for a seller's permit is free, although in some cases a security deposit may be required.
 If you have multiple locations, you must register each location with us.
-You can register electronically with the Board of Equalization for a seller's permit or consolidated seller's permit using our online electronic registration service.
+You can register with the Board of Equalization for a seller's permit or consolidated seller's permit using our online registration service.

 Be sure to let us know about any changes to your business, or to your mailing or email address so that we can keep your records up-to-date and inform you of important changes in law, tax rates, or procedure.
 You can easily update your account information by contacting our Customer Service Center or any one of our field offices throughout the state.
 Contact information is available in the Resources section of this guide.